-Note that the last 5 types of (F2) are described for the triple $(i,j,k)$ with $j > k$ (using the symmetry on $j$ and $k$, for technical reasons.
+Note that the last 4 types of relations (F2) are written for triples $(i,j,k)$ with $j>k$, using the symmetry between $j$ and $k$, for technical reasons.
 Although this system can be solved by computer, we explain how the elimination can be carried out mostly by hand, following the strategy in the proof of \cite[Theorem 4.8]{Nagasato5}.